serdarkurbanov/serdarkurbanov.github.io/_posts/2022-08-24-data-aggregators.md

 Pros:
 * limiting the blast radius: some orchestrators that are created ad-hoc may fail, but it likely won't cause the big crash.
 * all the orchestration models erode into the lump model - so it doesn't require an architectural oversight

 Cons:
-* getting the map of ad-hoc aggregators is difficult
+* getting the map of ad-hoc aggregators is difficult because it's convoluted and changes over time
 * the lack of map makes getting the true information in the system problematic - you may get a cached data (may be outdated)
 * the lack of map makes issue resolution harder
-* the lack of map will make it hard to keep the right sources in mind - it will likely lead to creating more ad-hoc aggregators (to rule them all)
+* the lack of map will make it hard to keep the right sources in mind - it will likely lead to creating more ad-hoc aggregators

 ## No aggregation